John Doe: In criminal investigation

+In the investigative context, John Doe and Jane Doe are also used as designations for unidentified dead bodies.

 History

 Under the legal terminology of Ancient Rome, the names "Numerius Negidius" and "Aulus Agerius" were used in relation to hypothetical defendants and plaintiffs.

-The names "John Doe" (or "John Do") and "Richard Roe" (along with "John Roe") were regularly invoked in English legal instruments to satisfy technical requirements governing standing and jurisdiction, beginning perhaps as early as the reign of England's King Edward III (1327–1377).
+The names "John Doe" (or "John Doo") and "Richard Roe" (along with "John Roe") were regularly invoked in English legal instruments to satisfy technical requirements governing standing and jurisdiction, beginning perhaps as early as the reign of England's King Edward III (1327–1377).
 Though the rationale behind the choices of Doe and Roe is unknown, there are many suggested folk etymologies.
 Other fictitious names for a person involved in litigation in medieval English law were "John Noakes" (or "Nokes") and "John-a-Stiles" (or "John Stiles").
 The Oxford English Dictionary states that John Doe is "the name given to the fictitious lessee of the plaintiff, in the (now obsolete in the UK) mixed action of ejectment, the fictitious defendant being called Richard Roe".

 This usage is mocked in the 1834 English song "John Doe and Richard Roe":

 This particular use became obsolete in the UK in 1852:

 In the UK, usage of "John Doe" survives mainly in the form of John Doe injunction or John Doe order (see above).

 Unlike the United States, the name "John Doe" does not actually appear in the formal name of the case, for example: X & Y v Persons Unknown [2007] HRLR 4.

-Well-known cases of unidentified decedents include "Caledonia Jane Doe" (1979) and "Princess Doe" (1982), both of whom have been identified.
+Well-known cases of unidentified decedents include "Caledonia Jane Doe" (1979), "Princess Doe" (1982) and "Walker County Jane Doe" (1980), all of whom have been identified.
+In 1997, New York City police discovered a decapitated body and were not able to find the killer.
+The body was named Peaches and also Jane Doe 3.
 The baby victim in a 2001 murder case in Kansas City, Missouri, was referred to as Precious Doe.

 In 2009, the New York Times reported the difficulties and unwanted attention experienced by a man actually named John Doe, who had often been suspected of using a pseudonym.
 He had been questioned repeatedly by airport security staff.
 Another man named John Doe was often suspected of being an incognito celebrity.

 Other variants

 In cases where a large number of unidentified individuals are mentioned, numbers may be appended, such as "Doe #2" or "Doe II".
-Operation Delego (2009), which targeted an international child sexual abuse ring, cited 21 numbered "John Does", as well as other people known by the surnames "Doe", "Roe", and "Poe".
+Operation Delego (2009), which targeted an international child sexual abuse ring, cited 21 numbered "John Does", as well as other people known by the surnames "Doe", "Roe", "Hoe" and "Poe".
 "John Stiles", "Richard Miles" have been used for the third and fourth participants in an action.
 "Mary Major" has been used in some federal cases in the US.
 "James Doe" and "Judy Doe" are among other common variants.